junseng12/DBproject/README.md

 yarn install
 Set up environment variables:

-Create a .env file in the project root with the following content:
+Create a .env file in the root directory with the following content:

 env
 복사